audacity/audacity-support/nyquist-plugins/effect-plugins/modulation-effects.md

 Author: Steve Daulton

-This plug-in produces a "Tremolo" effect in which the frequency and depth of the tremolo varies from an initial setting to a final setting.
+This plugin produces a "Tremolo" effect in which the frequency and depth of the tremolo varies from an initial setting to a final setting.
 The effect makes the loudness "wobble" and you can set the speed of the wobble and the amount that it wobbles for both the start of the selection and the end of the selection.

 Parameters: